guava-mc/SER222_SuppMats/_ser222SRS/README.md

 If you get it right the second time, you will see it in one day.
 If you get it right again, 3 days, then 7, and so on until it will be years before you see it again.

 This is how spaced repetition works.
 Your brain keeps things in short term memory and then forgets it unless you revist the material in some way.
 By reviewing at calculated intervals you optimize your learning and make it easier to connect new information to old and dynamically create rich nueral networks that lead to mastering material.

+You can learn a bit more about spaced repetition in here: [Spaced Repetition With Anki - How to not forget things!](https://youtu.be/9mIyUH2GBCA)